Orthotest/Orthotest.github.io/_posts/sports/2019-01-17-Subchondroplasty.md

 - The contralateral (non-study) knee is stable and functional
 - Is refractory to conservative non-surgical management
   - having failed 2 or more of the following: hyaluronic acid injection, corticosteroid injection, NSAIDs, physical therapy, bracing, activity modification, or minimal surgical intervention (e.g., arthroscopy, debridement/chondroplasty, and/or loose body removal)
-  - and is ≥ 3 months from the start of treatment
+  - and is ≥ 3 months from the start of treatment (these treatments can continue up to the time of the randomized procedure; preoperative injections to be completed per protocol)
 - Must be physically and mentally willing and able, in the Investigator’s opinion at the time of enrollment, to be compliant with the protocol - including all follow-up visits, survey completion, weight-bearing restrictions, and post-operative rehabilitation

 ##  Exclusion Criteria